DavidFineboym/LoggingDecoratorGenerator/README.md

 ## Limitations

-Currently it supports simple interfaces, only with methods as its members and up to 6 parameters in a method which is what `LoggerMessage.Define` supports (https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggermessage.define?view=dotnet-plat-ext-7.0).
+Currently it supports non-generic interfaces, only with methods as its members and up to 6 parameters in a method which is what `LoggerMessage.Define` supports
+(https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggermessage.define?view=dotnet-plat-ext-7.0).
+To work around 6 parameters limitation, you can encapsulate some parameters in a class or a struct or omit them from logging using `[NotLogged]` attribute.

 ## Feedback